mentainha/m3o/README.md

 ## Overview

-M3O turns existing public APIs into smaller easier to use Micro services which you can explore, discover and consume as simpler programmable building blocks all in one place.
+M3O turns existing public APIs into smaller easier to use Micro services which you can explore, discover and consume as programmable building blocks.
 The platform generates unified api docs, clients and examples which makes it vastly easier to use all the APIs out there.

 ## Features